 ◘ Fig. D-32 Different techniques for recording epiphytes in the canopies of tropical rainforests. a and b in Gabon (photos: Szarzynski); c in Mt.
 Kinabalu Malaysia (photo: Rafiqpoor) and d in Venezuela (photo: Barthlott).

-When epiphytes are densely settled, the epiphyte humus can amount to many tons per hectare.
+In a forest densely populated by epiphytes, the epiphytic humus can amount to several tons per hectare.
 In this way, a new biotope is created high above the ground, which can even be considered as an almost closed ecosystem.
 It is only now that attempts are being made to supplement the previous rather destructive (helicopters, balloon nets, etc.) or inadequate methods ('canopy walk ways', climbing techniques, etc.) in the exploration of this ecosystem by using new techniques (◘ Fig. D-32).

 Nitrogen and nutrients are supplied to the canopy by dripping water and dust.
 Ants can settle and build their nests.
 They drag in seeds that germinate and grow into flowering plants.
-Such 'flower gardens or ant gardens' (◘ Fig. D-33) are described from South America.
-They also harbour a special fauna and microflora; mosquito larvae, aquatic insects and protists live in the funnels of the bromeliaceae, which often reach considerable dimensions (phytotelmen).
+Such 'flower gardens’ or ‘ant gardens' (◘ Fig. D-33) are described from South America.
+They also harbour a special fauna and microflora; mosquito larvae, aquatic insects and protists live in the funnels of the Bromeliaceae, which often reach considerable dimensions (phytotelmae).
 In addition, there is an enormous diversity of insect species.

-◘ Fig. D-33 On the rainforest trees in the Amazon lowlands of Ecuador, ant gardens represent small ecosystems (Photo: Rafiqpoor).
+◘ Fig. D-33 On the rainforest trees in the Amazon lowlands of Ecuador, ant gardens represent small ecosystems (photo: Rafiqpoor).

 It should be mentioned that the insectivore Nepenthes (pitcher plant) (◘ Fig. D-34) can also grow epiphytically, as can various Utricularia species.
-Epiphytes are dispersed by spores (ferns), by dusty seeds (orchids) or by diaspores with membranous appendages for wind dispersal, or by berry fruits (cacteae, bromeliaceae) that are eaten by birds, so that the seeds with the excrement easily reach tree branches far away.
+Epiphytes are dispersed by spores (ferns), by dusty seeds (orchids) or by diaspores with membranous appendages for wind dispersal, or by berry fruits (Cacteae, Bromeliaceae) that are eaten by birds, so that the seeds with the excrement easily reach tree branches far away.
 Many epiphytes can survive a prolonged dry period, for example orchids, some moving in completely, or densely scaled tillandsias, poikilohydric ferns and others.
 They also occur in dry tropical forests.
 Coutinho (1982) found diurnal acid metabolism (CAM) in some epiphytes in Brazil, that is, the uptake of CO2 at night when the stomata are open and the binding as organic acid (usually malate).
 The latter is then degraded during the day and assimilated immediately with the stomata closed.
 This is a process by which water loss by transpiration during the day is avoided, and is frequently found in succulents of arid regions.
 Medina already examined the Bromeliaceae in this respect in 1974.

 Mosses and Hymenophyllaceae (skin ferns) require permanent wetness and are therefore the typical epiphytes of the páramo, as are the epiphyllous species.

 Hemi-epiphytes occupy an intermediate position between lianas and epiphytes.
-Many araceae germinate on the ground and then grow upwards as lianas (► Fig. D-25), usually as root climbers.
+Many Araceae germinate on the ground and then grow upwards as lianas (► Fig. D-25), usually as root climbers.
 In time, the lower part of the stem dies, and they are then epiphytes, but they can remain connected to the soil by aerial roots.

 More interesting are the strangler trees, of which the many strangler figs (Ficus species) are the best known.
 However, there are such strangler trees in many different families, for example the Clusia species (Guttiferae) in South America, Metrosideros (Myrtaceae) in New Zealand, Hawaii and others more.
-These species germinate as epiphytes in a branch fork and initially form only a small shoot, but a long root that grows rapidly down the trunk of the bearing tree, entwining it in a net-like manner.
+These species germinate as epiphytes in a branch fork and initially form only a small shoot, but a long root that grows rapidly down the trunk of the supporting tree, entwining it in a net-like manner.

 Fig. D-34 The Nepenthes species on Mount Kinabalu (a, photo: Rafiqpoor) live both terrestrially and epiphytically in the rainforests at different altitudes.
-An endemic Nepenthes species (b: Nepenthes viellardii, photo: Breckle) also occurs in New Caledonia, partly growing on extreme sites such as heavy metal soils.
+An endemic Nepenthes species (b:) Nepenthes viellardii, (photo: Breckle) also occurs in New Caledonia, partly growing on extreme sites such as heavy metal soils.